 You’ll find two shopping centers, a large viewing platform, plenty of restaurants, and several walking trails.
 In addition to being a popular tourist spot, the Peak is also the pinnacle of housing in Hong Kong and is home to numerous government officials and public figures.

 Tsim Sha Tsui is a popular culture and nightlife district located in Kowloon.
 It boasts a variety of activities and attractions along Nathan and Canton Roads.
 The Avenue of Stars, along the Victoria Harbour waterfront, is where you can spot statues of your favorite film characters.
 The promenade pays tribute to the enviable list of Hong Kong stardom – Jackie Chan, Bruce Lee, and more.
 While it is currently (2018) under renovation, it’s a popular spot to hang out to watch the evening light show.

 The Science, Space, Art, and History museums are all within walking distance of each other in Tsim Sha Tsui, making them a perfect rainy day activity.

 Symphony of Lights

-Every evening at 8pm, the city lights up with a 15 minute light show.
+Every evening at 8 pm, the city lights up with a 15 minute light show.
 Considered one of the world’s best multimedia shows, the skyscrapers on either side of Victoria Harbour light up and dazzle viewers as orchestral music plays.
 You can listen to the music at the Hong Kong Cultural Centre in Tsim Sha Tsui or at the Golden Bauhinia in Wan Chai, or you can download an app and listen to the music while enjoying the show from anywhere.
-One of the best places to view the show is from the harbour, so several popular Hong Kong tours offer an evening on a local junk boat to watch the spectacle.
+One of the best places to view the show is from the harbor, so several popular Hong Kong tours offer an evening on a local junk boat to watch the spectacle.

 3 days in Hong Kong: Day 2